-- Preheat the oven to 350°F and line an 8X8 inch baking pan with parchment paper.
+- Preheat the oven to 350°F/180°C and line an 8X8 inch baking pan with parchment paper.
 Set aside.

-- Evenly press the dough into the pan and bake until lightly golden brown, about 15 minutes.
+- Evenly press the dough into the prepared pan and bake until lightly golden brown, about 15 minutes.
 Once cooked, let cool for at least 30 minutes.

 - Prepare the filling: Juice all the lemons and add them to a medium bowl.

-- Over the lemon juice, add the room temperature eggs, the sweetener, lemon zest and whisk for 30 seconds.
-Don’t use a hand mixer because overmixing the ingredients will turn your keto lemon bars will crack when baked.
+- Combine the lemon juice, with room temperature eggs, sweetener, lemon zest and whisk for 30 seconds.
+Don't use a hand mixer because overmixing the ingredients can cause cracks in your keto lemon bars.

-- Stir in the almond flour and pour the topping over the cooled crust whisking while pouring to ensure that all the ingredients are evenly combined.
+- Stir in the almond flour and pour the topping over the cooled crust whisking while pouring to ensure that all the ingredients are evenly distributed.

-- Let it cool completely before slicing.
-Refrigerate for at least 2 hours before slicing.
+- Let it cool, then refrigerate for at least 2 hours before slicing.
 Use a sharp knife to cut them into squares.
 Enjoy!